 10 Popular Types of Ivy to Grow at Home

 Ivy is an iconic climbing or creeping evergreen vine that will be familiar to many gardeners.
 Once they start climbing, ivies can quickly carpet a wall with gorgeous green leaves.
 Ivies are fantastic structural plants and are also extremely beneficial for wildlife.
-In this article, we’ll explore ten popular types of ivy and how to grow them in your garden.
+In this article, I’ll share ten of my favorite types of ivy and how to grow them in your garden.

 Popular Types of Ivy to Grow at Home